gambitph/Stackable/readme.txt

 * Fixed: Placeholder text no longer becomes hidden when block is blurred
 * Fixed: Separator blocks won't overlap against block outlines and toolbars
 * Fixed: Category dropdown in the Blog Posts block doesn't show categories
+* Fixed: A Javascript error prevented the Freemius opt-in from skipping.
+Fixes #91

 = 1.15.2 =
 * Fixed: Accordion block now doesn't clip its content to a maximum of 800px